-The purpose of this test is to evaluate the intake manifold pressure under varying engine running conditions from cranking, idling, wide open throttle (WOT) "snap" test, idling, to engine off.
+The purpose of this test is to observe the intake manifold pressure under varying engine running conditions from cranking to idling, wide open throttle, back to idling and engine off.

 Channel A shows the intake manifold vacuum during the various stages of the test (Steps 8, 9 and 10).

 Green line (at ① markers) denotes atmospheric pressure 0 mbar

 Black ruler (at ④ markers) denotes idle intake vacuum, approximately -710 mbar

 Blue line (at ⑥ marker) denotes maximum manifold vacuum, approximately -970 mbar

 Refer to vehicle technical data for specific test conditions and results.

 1. Engine off